joshua-zingale/masters-project/report/report.md

 # TBD

-This section is not to be included in any publication, but instead lists to-do items before this work is suitable for publication in any venue.
+This section is not to be included in any publication, but instead lists to-do (or maybe-to-do) items before this work is suitable for publication in any venue.

 - We should analyze and annotate at least a portion of the messages sent by students and the responses from the tutor.
 This would enable us to make more sense of students' opinions of the AI Tutor.
 - The "Preliminary Results" section should have a new name and should contain graphical displays of the data collected.
--
+- All data must be updated to reflect the final results for the academic quarter after the academic quarter has ended.
+- Build stronger narrative around the struggle with winning students over to an instructor provided tool instead of generally available tools.
+- More references should be brought in throughout.
+- The conclusion should be stronger.

 # Future Work